Basuki (comedian)

-Agus Basuki Bin Suwito Hadiwiryono (5 March 1956 – 12 December 2007), or mononymously known as Basuki, was an Indonesian actor and comedian.
-He was born in Surakarta, Central Java.
+Agus Basuki bin Suwito Hadiwiryono (5 March 1956 – 12 December 2007), or mononymously known as Basuki, was an Indonesian actor and comedian.
 He was a member of the Indonesian comedy troupe, Srimulat.
-However, he became famous after appearing in the program, Si Doel Anak Sekolahan in 1996.
+However, he became famous after appearing in the program, Si Doel Anak Sekolahan in the 1990s.
 He was also famous for creating a jingle called "Wes Ewes Ewes Bablas Angine" for a traditional medicine commercial.

 Basuki collapsed following a game of futsal on 12 December 2007.
 He was rushed to Melia Hospital in Jakarta, Indonesia, where he died at the age of 51 (heart attack).